-Through the Health Care Division, the Trust responds to health and wellness needs and invests in solutions that improve the quality of health for financially needy residents of North Carolina.
+Through the Health Improvement in North Carolina program area, the Trust responds to health and wellness needs and invests in solutions that improve the quality of health for financially-disadvantaged residents of North Carolina.
 Grant proposals focusing on these funding interests will be given the highest priority in our funding decisions.

 Access to Primary Medical Care